Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/components/lod.md

 ## Description

-Component to manage Level of Detail (LOD) for a GameObject
+Component to manage Level of Detail (LOD) for a GameObject.